everett96/i3-configs/README.md

 # i3-configs
-Various configuration files for i3 and i3blocks intended for arch linux systems.
+Various configuration files for i3 and i3blocks intended for Arch Linux systems.
 Scripts were designed with low power usage as a priority.

 ## Required Packages (for Arch Linux)